 - Gram-negative coliforms and clostridial organisms are part of normal GI flora.
 Normal fecal samples in carnivorous birds harbor a large variety of enteric bacteria.
 For instance, Clostridium spp. are a part of normal flora in birds of prey.
 Aerobic bacteria isolated from the cloaca of red-tailed hawks and Cooper’s hawks (Accipiter cooperii) includes coagulase-negative Staphylococcus, coagulase-positive Staphylococcus, Micrococcus sp., Streptococcus sp., Escherichia sp., and Salmonella spp.
 Raptors have also been implicated as potential reservoirs of Campylobacter spp.

 - Another clue to your patient’s signalment can be derived from their eye since iris color can help to determine the age of some raptors.
-The iris of the juvenile red-tailed hawk (Buteo jamaicensis)is chocolate brown while the adult RTH has a yellow iris.
+The iris of the juvenile red-tailed hawk (Buteo jamaicensis) is yellow and the iris darkens with age becoming chocolate brown in the mature RTH.
 The iris of the juvenile accipiter is yellow, while the iris of the 5-year old accipiter is ruby red (Fig 7).

 - In many birds, the eye is the most important sensory organ, and even partial impairment of vision has far-reaching consequences.
 Unfortunately, ocular lesions are a common problem in birds of prey (Fig 8).

 - Although the dominant feature during fundic examination of all birds is the pecten, the appearance of the choroid can also be unique in some birds of prey.

 With two viscious weapons at their disposal, restraint of raptors takes practice and training and should not be attempted without observation and supervision by others skilled in handling techniques.